rackerlabs/support-how-to/content/cloud-databases/choosing-the-right-database-with-rackspace-cloud-databases.md

 MySQL, an open-source database developed by Oracle, is the recommended choice of the MySQL database administrator community, and is a good fit for customers concerned about maintaining compatibility with upstream, and who prefer a quick release schedule for upstream updates.
-MySQL 5.7 is the latest version that is in general availability.
-MySQL 5.7 delivers greater performance, scalability and manageability, plus enhanced NoSQL capabilities with JSON support.
 For more information, see the [MySQL documentation](http://dev.mysql.com).

 ### Benefit

-Upstream controlled by Oracle
+Upstream is controlled by Oracle.

 ### Limitation

-Bug fixes are delayed behind forks that might have already been resolved by community patches
+Bug fixes are delayed behind forks that might have already been resolved by community patches.

 ### Percona server